cmu-phil/tetrad/README.md

 You can also integrate Tetrad code into Python by making os.sys(..) calls to [Causal Command](https://github.com/bd2kccd/causal-cmd) and parsing the results using tools in [causal-learn](https://github.com/py-why/causal-learn).
 Here are some [now-outdated examples](https://github.com/cmu-phil/algocompy/blob/main/causalcmd/tetrad_cmd_algs.py) of how to do this, which we will soon update.

 Also, please see the [causal-learn package](https://causal-learn.readthedocs.io/en/latest/), which translates some Tetrad algorithms into Python and adds several algorithms not in Tetrad, now part of the [py-why space](https://github.com/py-why).

-## Documentation

-If you're new to Tetrad, here is a [Tutorial](https://rawgit.com/cmu-phil/tetrad/development/tetrad-gui/src/main/resources/resources/javahelp/manual/tetrad_tutorial.html).
-Also, here is our [Manual](https://htmlpreview.github.io/?https:///github.com/cmu-phil/tetrad/blob/development/docs/manual/index.html).
-If you like to watch thought-provoking lectures, here are some [lectures on the Center for Causal Discovery site](https://www.ccd.pitt.edu/video-tutorials/).

 ## Example Data